pu2clr/RDA5807/README.md

 }
 ```

-### A minimalist receiver implementation with two pushbuttoins
+### A minimalist receiver implementation with two pushbuttons

 The following code illustrates a minimalist implementation of a receiver based on RDA5807 and this library.
 For this receiver, the user has two pushbuttons to tune station (Seek Up and Seek Down).